meedan/check-api/README.md

 #### Update CLDR data

-CLDR data lives in `data/` (symlinked as `cldr-data` too) and contains data from CLDR download by `ruby-cldr`.
+CLDR data lives in `data/` and contains data from CLDR download by `ruby-cldr`.
 In order to update its contents (as explained [here](https://github.com/svenfuchs/ruby-cldr/issues/24#issuecomment-65855492)), run this in Rails console:

 ```ruby
 require 'cldr/thor'